flopezag/qa-fiware-tutorials/README.md

 2. Create the virtualenv: `virtualenv -ppython3.9 venv`.
 3. Activate the python environment: `source ./venv/bin/activate`.
 4. Install the requirements: `pip install -r requirements.txt`.
-5. Add the OpenWeatherMap Key Id in the `config/config.json` files.
+5. Add the OpenWeatherMap Key Id in the `./config/config.json` file.

 To obtain a OpenWeather API Key, you need to register in [OpenWeather](https://openweathermap.org).
 There is a Free option which allows 60 calls/minute and 1,000,000 calls/month, which is good enough for these tutorials.